July 9, 2025

 Internal company data includes any data that is accessible only to those who work within an organization.
 These are your internal insights that highlight company capabilities, product success, and more.

 Think of your internal company data as the foundation to build your marketing strategy on top of.
-Without a solid foundation, third-party data or marketing research don’t pack the same punch.
+Without a solid foundation, third-party data or marketing research doesn’t pack the same punch.
 It’s important to understand your own data first before you can add anything else to the mix.

 Marketing information management is great for internal data because it allows anyone in your company to access information.
 For example, instead of hunting around for pricing information, a sales rep could easily find and access this information on their own with the help of a marketing information system.
 This saves everyone time and allows everyone in your company to work more autonomously.